 While it may be granted that the faithful survive the death of the body, does that premise hold true for the lost?
 Are they conscious in their estrangement from the Creator?

 - The Psalmist once described a particularly distressing time in his life as being like “Sheol,” which, in this context, represents the state of punishment for lost people immediately following death.
-He noted that it was an existence of “pain” where he “found trouble and sorrow” (Psalm 116:3).
+He noted that it was an existence of “pain” where he “found trouble and sorrow” (Psa.
+116:3).
 Each of these terms suggests consciousness.

-- Jesus declared that those who die unprepared will be subjected to “eternal punishment” (Matthew 25:46).
+- Jesus declared that those who die unprepared will be subjected to “eternal punishment” (Mt.
+25:46).
 “Punishment” clearly implies awareness; this is why the New World Translation (Watch Tower Society) changes “punishment” to “cutting-off.”
 Observe also that the punishment of the unbeliever is as enduring as the “life” (fellowship with God) of the believer.

-- Paul does not hesitate to affirm that those who “know not God,” and those who “obey not the gospel,” will “suffer punishment, even eternal destruction from the face of the Lord and from the glory of his might” (2 Thessalonians 1:9).
+- Paul does not hesitate to affirm that those who “know not God,” and those who “obey not the gospel,” will “suffer punishment, even eternal destruction from the face of the Lord and from the glory of his might” (2 Thess.
+1:9).
 The term “destruction” does not connote annihilation.
 Rather, it is “the loss of a life of blessedness after death, future misery” (Thayer 1958, 443).

 - The book of Revelation describes the anguished fate of those who experience the “wrath of God.”
 They are tormented forever and ever (14:10-11).